sainideep1234/Prompts/useful-learning-prompt/LEARN_TECHNICALITY.md

-# TO Learn any working of a system
+# To discuss any working of a system

 ```